Five Tips for Designing Trade Show Graphics

 - how many times the graphic will be used at various shows

 Freedom Paper offers a wide selection of trade-show graphic materials from leading brands such as HP, Sihl, Magic, and Kodak.
-We also offer our own Freedom Paper-brand of sign and display materials for aqueous inkjet printers such as the HP DesignJet series or Canon imagePROGRAF line.
+We also offer our own Freedom Paper-brand of sign and display materials for inkjet printers that use aqueous, latex, or UV-curable inks.